binarytrails/ring-for-the-web/Server/Go/README.md

 #### Getting generated methods documentation

-There is two ways to achieve that:
+There are two ways to achieve that:

 1. Telling Go to keep the temporary genarated files